Updated: Aug 26

 Given that all of these working people are all in possession of smartphones and computers connected to the internet and email and a horde of other communication systems they all have and given that most of them are in fact more productive working from home anyway, this behavior that causes rush hour commuting is indeed a most bizarre thing to witness on a daily basis.

 At some point this bizarre habit needed to change.

 In my humble opinion, this change is long overdue and I personally have had issues with many organizations who insist thousands of people commute to their offices for up to 5 hours every day just to put a bum on a seat in an over crowded office environment just because they do not trust them with putting in their 8 hours of work every day.

 I have myself turned down many lucrative job offers because I just cannot commute 6-7 hours every day from where I live to Palo Alto and back every day.

-The stress such a commute would bring unless they issued me with a Bell 407GX Helicopter and a place to land it would be harsh.
+The stress such a commute would bring unless they issued me with a Bell 407GX Helicopter and a nice place to land it would be harsh.

 All of these factors and considerations creates a lot of problems that come at huge costs most managers and company people have failed to take into account that degrades the quality of life and the environment of the planet we live on greatly for everybody who live on it.

 This commute thing also takes an average of three hours of productivity for each worker off the table.
 That is an expensive thing to throw away just for a commute.